 if you desire what shouldn’t be desired, come out.

+(He closes the book.
+He looks into space.)

 (The TRIO OF OUTCASTS materialize an office, which they enter determined and searching.
 Shortly upon entering, however, they feel a debilitating jolt of destruction and hear the sounds of the forest being destroyed.
 They listen intently, in pain, before they sing.
 Unlike before, one OUTCAST begins before the others tentatively join.
 The song is delivered in conversation rather than [real or attempted] unison.)